Divine-Journey-2/Divine-Journey-2/.github/ISSUE_TEMPLATE/crash-report.md

 ---
-name: Bug report
+name: Crash report
-about: There is a bug that needs to be fixed.
+about: The game crashed on a certain action.
 title: ''
-labels: Bug
+labels: Crash
 assignees: ''

 ---